ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/00-introduction.md

 # Trees {#trees}

 ::: TODO
-- Prio 2: update introduction
+- Prio 1: update introduction, include prio.queues & heaps
 :::

 [Tree]{.term} structures can enable efficient access and updates to large collections of data.
 [Binary trees]{.term} in
 particular are widely used in data structures.
 Trees can model any kind of hierarchical data, including things like mathematical expressions and the syntax of computer programs
 (using expression trees, see @sec:differentiating-between-internal-nodes-and-leaves).
 We will also see trees used for prioritising jobs (using binary heaps, see @sec:binary-heaps), and organising the information needed to drive data compression algorithms (using Huffman coding, see @sec:huffman-coding).